AdobeDocs/experience-platform.pt-BR/help/sources/tutorials/ui/dataflow/analytics.md

 >[!WARNING]
 >
-> A interface do usuário da Platform mostrada no vídeo a seguir está desatualizada.
+> A interface do usuário do Experience Platform mostrada no vídeo a seguir está desatualizada.
 Consulte a documentação acima para obter as capturas de tela e a funcionalidade mais recentes da interface.
 >
 >[!VIDEO](https://video.tv.adobe.com/v/29711?quality=12&learn=on)